Vale of Belvoir: Lincolnshire

-Attractions
+Features

 Belvoir Castle, which occupies a dominant position overlooking the vale, is the ancestral home of the family of the Dukes of Rutland.
 The castle saw significant damage in both the Wars of the Roses and the English Civil War and has consequently been rebuilt a number of times in its history.
 It is now open to the public, whilst still remaining a family home.
 In recent years the Belvoir name has become more widely known through the national and international sale of various cordials and other produce, a scheme introduced by the present duke's father to raise funds for the continued upkeep of the castle and to provide employment in an otherwise farm-dominated local economy.

 Two other local specialities dominate the world reputation of the vale: Stilton cheese and pork pies.
 Of the six dairies currently allowed to produce true Stilton cheese under the terms of its protected origin status, only one is not located in the vale.
 The vale is the historic centre for the production of this king of English cheeses and until the end of the 19th century all Stilton cheese was being produced within 20 miles of Melton Mowbray.
 However, the cheese took its name from the Huntingdonshire village of Stilton, where it was served at coaching inns on the Great North Road.

 Melton is also the home of the Melton Mowbray pork pie, produced by traditional methods using uncured pork and hand-formed pastry and served cold.
 Both Stilton cheese and Melton Mowbray pies are covered by European Protected Designation of Origin orders.

 "Belvoir Angels" are a type of 18th-century Swithland slate tombstone found in the district.
 A comprehensive account of the natural history of the vale was compiled in 1790 by the poet George Crabbe, who was chaplain to the Duke of Rutland and later concurrent Rector of Muston, Leicestershire, and the adjacent Allington, Lincolnshire.
 It includes a list of more than 70 beetle species.
 The vale was renowned fox hunting country and had many historical ties to the sport.

 A controversial coalfield development was proposed in the 1970s.
 It became the subject of a public enquiry in 1979.
 The requisite planning applications were ultimately quashed by the secretary of state for the environment in 1982.

 The Vale of Belvoir has an award-winning radio station – 103 The Eye – which was the UK's first community radio station and has been broadcasting since 2005.
-Based in Melton Mowbray, it is heard on 103 FM and on its website.
+Based in Melton Mowbray, with additional studios in other parts of the Vale it is heard on 103 FM and on DAB+ as well as online via its website and smart speakers.